proycon/homepage/content/posts/do-not-restrict-me/index.md

 which have been [successfully tried on a Kobo Clara HD](https://www.youtube.com/watch?v=ByvmEqJvZBU), because it would not be able to open anything touched by DRM, making it pretty useless for the average consumer.
+I'd be very interested in trying if I can get something like this working on my Kobo Aura and read my books using our own Sxmo system!
 Or what if I wanted to build a search index to search in the text of all the books I own?
 If it were not for DRM, I could easily build this, but DRM makes would make me reliant on third-party proprietary software.
 Normal competition is stifled as the DRM provider act as a gatekeeper that demands the user can only access a crippled defective version of the actual product.

 ## Part II: Do not Restrict me!